Technology dissemination through school drama

 It is also home to 61% of the country’s livestock.
 However, the land is severely degraded due to continuous grazing, cutting, plowing, and extreme water shortages, exacerbated by losses due to evaporation, runoff, and increased demand on water due to population growth.

 ICARDA has done extensive research on integrated rangeland management in the Muhareb Watershed, which serves as a benchmark site for the Badia.
 Over the years, numerous efforts have been made to transfer proven technologies to the community and relevant national institutions.
-For instance, the Vallerani water harvesting technique was adopted by the Jordanian Ministry of Agriculture and Environment as a national strategy to restore the Badia.
+For instance, the Vallerani water harvesting technique was adopted by the Jordanian Ministries of Agriculture and Environment as a national strategy to restore the Badia.

 Benefits of school dramas